destination

 • Granada – Back-dropped by the snow clad Sierra Madre mountains, Granada is home to the magnificent Alhambra Palace.

-• Ronda – Spectacularly located along the edge of a high escarpment, Ronda is a just delightful, with an historic stone bull ring and many other fascinating things to both see and do within the town and the surrounding countryside.
+• Ronda – Spectacularly located along the edge of a high escarpment, Ronda is a just delightful, with a historic stone bull ring and many other fascinating things to both see and do within the town and the surrounding countryside.

 GIBRALTAR:

-2025 Draft Itinerary outline
+2025 Itinerary outline

 Destination Time

 MARRAKESH - Enjoy exploring this most intriguing Imperial city.
 In the evening visit the huge square of Djemaa el Fna.
 No words can describe the goings on.
-2 Nights

 MERZOUGA - The Merzouga Dunes, located at the northern reaches of the Sahara desert.
 Ride Camels over the dunes.
 Sleep in a Berber camp & dine under a desert sky.
 1 Night